apify/crawlee/README.md

 Hacker News website (https://news.ycombinator.com) using headless Chrome / Puppeteer.
 The crawlers starts with a single URL, finds links to next pages, enqueues them and continues until no more desired links are available.
+The results are stored to the default dataset.
+In local configuration, the results are stored as JSON files in ``./apify_storage/datasets/default`

 ```javascript
 const Apify = require('apify');